-A cross-sectional study was conducted using convenience sampling of 688 patients with TB who were newly diagnosed or previously treated and who sought medical care, were referred to it, or were tracked in the Hulunbuir Second People's Hospital in the Hulunbuir region between January 1, 2015 and December 31, 2017.
+A cross-sectional study was conducted using convenience sampling of 688 patients with TB who were newly diagnosed or previously treated and who sought medical care at or were referred to or tracked in Hulunbuir Second People's Hospital in the Hulunbuir region between January 1, 2015 and December 31, 2017.
 A questionnaire survey was then undertaken to gather basic information, medical history and treatment history from the patients.
 The diagnostic criteria used in this study followed the Diagnostic Criteria for Pulmonary Tuberculosis formulated by the Tuberculosis Branch of the Chinese Medical Association [5].
-The inclusion criteria were as follows: (1) patients with
+The inclusion criteria were as follows: patients with (1) positive sputum culture identification for Mtb, including pulmonary TB and extrapulmonary TB, and (2) undergoing drug susceptibility testing (DST).
+The exclusion criteria were as follows: (1) patients undergoing treatment during the investigation period, (2) patients declining DST and (3) patients unwilling to participate in the survey.
+The